This profile is intended to provide CUPE members with basic information about the sector they work in from a national perspective.

 Toronto has also seen serious threats to its library funding.
-In 2011, the city tried to cut library funding by 10 per cent.
-Members of CUPE 4948 fought back with a campaign that reduced the scope of the cuts and even brought about a budget increase for 2014.
+The city tried to cut library funding by 10 per cent.
+Members of CUPE 4948 fought back with a campaign that reduced the scope of the cuts and even brought about a budget increase.

 Rise of precarious work

-The CUPE National Library Workers’ Survey on Precarious Employment found that a large percentage of library workers are precariously employed.
+The 2017 CUPE National Library Workers’ Survey on Precarious Employment found that a large percentage of library workers are precariously employed.
 Precarious work may be part-time, temporary, casual or contract work.
-It provides fewer full-time, permanent hours of work and fewer, if any, employment benefits like access to extended health insurance benefits or pension plans.
+These non-permanent positions offer fewer full-time hours of work and fewer, if any, employment benefits like access to extended health insurance benefits and pension plans.

-The survey results reveal that 52 per cent of public library workers and 54 per cent of library workers employed in municipal, school board and university libraries are either precariously employed or are vulnerable to precarious employment.
-Library workers who are precariously employed tend to work less than full-time hours, earn less than $40,000 annually, have more than one job, and work as library clerks, assistants, or pages.
+The survey results revealed that 53 per cent of CUPE library workers are either precariously employed or are vulnerable to precarious employment.
+Library workers who are precariously employed tend to work less than full-time hours, earn less than $40,000 annually, have more than one job, and work as library clerks, or assistants.

 Privatization and restructuring